Acting upon Imagination: when to trust imagined trajectories in model based reinforcement learning: Experiments

+As the model is being trained, the number of outcomes it can predict reliably varies.
+Here, uncertainty estimation should result in aborting plans in favor of re-planning at early training whilst executing longer trajectories as training progresses.

-We evaluate the effect of training the dynamics model while acting upon imagination, using Algorithm \ref{alg:aui_algorithm} and the \emph{CB} method. \emph{CB} was chosen because since it is robust to hyper parameters changes and does not need a prior error model.
+We evaluate our methods while training the dynamics model, using Algorithm \ref{alg:aui_algorithm} with \emph{FUT} and \emph{BICHO}.
+These methods were selected due to the performance in Experiment I, and because they do not need an error model trained in advance.
 So we can approximate a real-deployment of the method with minimum tuning effort.

-\paragraph{Procedure.} We evaluate the algorithm in CP with 5 runs.
-The number of iterations increases to 75 in order to better observe the effects of skipping recalculations.
-We compare non-skip and the model uncertainty factors, $\sigma$ $CB_{c}=\{0.5, 0.9\}$. \paragraph{Results.} Figure ~\ref{fig:Online_CP_mean_reward} shows that the baseline takes (approximately) 70 minutes to compute and 15 minutes to reach top performance.
-In $CB_{.5}$, we observe a minimum impact in the performance while reducing the wall time to $40$ minutes and reaching top performance in 7 minutes. $CB_{.9}$ has a large penalty on performance, but it can still solve the task in under 2 minutes.
-To achieve this performance, the conventional MPC needs $200$ calls to $calculateTrajectory$.
-Instead, $CB_{.5}$ performed 108.03 (SD=17.12) and $CB_{.9}$ 30.93(SD=9.47) respectively.
-See Appendix A.2
+We evaluate the algorithm in each environment with 3 runs.
+We increased 50\% the number of training iterations (episodes) in order to better observe the effects of skipping re-planning.
+PETs from \cite{kurtl2018deep} is the baseline.